Aminm246/test/Application/docs/specification/features.md

 ### Scalability
 - Scales the overall recipe, as well as the individual instructions.
 Making sure the user doesn't have to go back to the beginning of the recipe to check the amounts again.

+### Categories
+- Different categories of dishes
+- Allow the user the favorite certain categories, allowing better recommendations at the start of page

 ### Calorie calculator